tripplea-sg/mysqlsh/group_replication/Readme.md

 This is a community-based custom MySQL Shell Plugin for Group Replication. </br>
 The codes and methods here are beta version, and we have not tested against production environment. </br>
 Appreciate your kind feedback.

+#    This method is distributed in the hope that it will be useful,
+#    but WITHOUT ANY WARRANTY; without even the implied warranty of
+#    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Plugin Installation
 1. Copy init.py
 2. Paste into $HOME/.mysqlsh/plugins/group_replication/init.py